gmarino2048/EECS-338-Final-Project/README.md

 The threads themselves will be allocated in such a way that no two threads will be able to operate on the same elements of the list at a time, to ensure that the entire operation is thread safe.
 Any global variables used in the merge sort methods (save the array) will be wrapped in a semaphore to ensure that the entire process is thread safe.

 The only additional data type will be the struct used to pass information from the functions to the `mergesort_helper` function.
-This struct will include the start and end values of the array to be sorted, and the
+This struct will include the start and end values of the array to be sorted, and will enable child processes to know which area of the list to sort.

 ##### Sample Output